Back to blog

 });

-If you’re using the async-await syntax, you can handle errors with the try - catch block as follows:
+If you’re using an async function, you can handle errors with the try-catch block as follows:

 (async () => {